zalando/nakadi/docs/_documentation/using_per_event_authorization.md

 ```

  The events that were published to the event type above could be read only by a set of readers, that has matching
  `retailer_id` provided by authorization plugin.
-In case if consumer do not have this value - the events are silently
+In case if consumer does not have this value - the events are silently
  omitted from the output.

  Also, once a `event_owner_selector` is specified for an event type, it cannot be removed or updated.